Your jargon and maths free introduction to astrophysics

 About me

 I’m a multi-award-winning astronomy author and speaker.
-My nineteen books have sold more than 400,000 copies worldwide and been translated into 21 languages.
-Plus I’ve written over 200 popular science articles for publications including The Guardian, New Scientist, The Wall Street Journal and BBC Science Focus.
+My twenty books have sold more than 400,000 copies worldwide and been translated into 23 languages.
+Plus I’ve written over 200 popular science articles for publications including Sky & Telescope, space.com, New Scientist and The Wall Street Journal.
 I also write the monthly Absolute Beginners column for Astronomy Now magazine.